kieraneglin/diecast/README.md

 Diecast provides an easy way to store, recall, and manage project templates.
 This is for people who hate wasting time re-writing boilerplate just to get your project started.

 ### Example:
 You've spent 20 minutes setting up Webpack, Typescript, and a testing suite for a Node project.
-If you want to avoid this setup again, you'd make the project into a template with `new`, then `load` it in the future.
+If you want to avoid this setup again, you'd make the project into a template with `save`, then `load` it in the future.

 ## Installation
 For now, the only installation method is to compile from source.